allegro/blog/_posts/2023-05-18-save-money-on-large-database.md

 It is worth noting that the archive tier is set immediately.

 ### Conducting a SHRINK operation
-The SHRINK operation is unfortunately required to downscale the Azure SQL database.
+The SHRINK operation is, unfortunately, required to downscale the Azure SQL database.
 It took several hours to complete.
 It is worth noting that WAIT_AT_LOW_PRIORITY was used to reduce the impact of this rather resource-intensive operation on the database users.